lala-la-flaca/DevOpsBootcamp_Exercise_6_Artifact_Nexus/README.md

 - <b>Nexus: Artifact repository manager.</b>
 - <b>Linux: Ubuntu for Server configuration and management.</b>
 - <b>NodeJS / NPM: Nana's application and package manager.</b>
+- <b>Java / Gradle: Nana's application and build tool.</b>

 ## 🎯 Features

 - <b>Setup a droplet on Digital Ocean with security best practices.</b>
 - <b>Setup **Nexus Repository Manager** on Digital ocean.</b>
 - <b>Create a BlobStore.</b>
-- <b>Setup users and roles to access Nexus.</b>
+- <b>Setup users (Team1 and Team2) and roles to access Nexus.</b>
-- <b>Deploy NodeJS artifact to Nexus.</b>
+- <b>Push NodeJS artifact to Nexus in an npm-hosted repository using user 1.</b>
+- <b>Push the JAR artifact to Nexus in a new maven-hosted repository using user 2.</b>
+- <b>Download the artifact from Nexus and start the application on the droplet using a new user who has access to Nexus and the droplet.<b>
+- <b>Automation on the droplet.<b>

 ## 🏗 Project Architecture

 <img src=""/>

 ## ⚙️ Project Configuration:

 ### Creating a Droplet on Digital Ocean and Installing Nexus
 1. Use the Nexus server installed during Demo 6.

 ### Creating a npm-hosted repository with a new blob store

-1. From the left panel, select Blob Store, and select Create New Blob Store.
+1. Select Blob Store, then click  Create New Blob Store.
 2. Choose File as the file type.
 3. Enter a name for the Blob store.
 4. Verify the default path and save.

    <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_Exercise_6_Artifact_Nexus/blob/main/ImgEx/npmBlobStore1.png"/>

-6. From the left panel, select Repository, then click Create an NPM-hosted repository.
+6. Select Repository, then click Create an NPM-hosted repository.
 7. Assign the previously created blob store to the repository.

    <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_Exercise_6_Artifact_Nexus/blob/main/ImgEx/npmRepo.png"/>

 ### Creating a Nexus User for Team1 & Role